-• Find the Source Network to be routed, then select the relevant Destination Network to enable Forwarding.
+Find the Source Network to be routed, then select the relevant Destination Network to enable Forwarding.

-For example, to configure a single Ethernet device as a cellular router:
+For example, to configure a single Ethernet device (such as a B095) as a cellular router:

-• The Source Network would be the Network Interface and the Destination Network would be Dial-Out/Cellular.
+The Source Network would be the Network Interface and the Destination Network would be Dial-Out/Cellular.